 CATEGORY FIGHTER - CATEGORY states what heading it will appear under (eg. WW2, CIVILIAN, etc. See below in general comments for the categories available.)

-THRMILIT 12t - The amount of thrust that the military power produces at full power (GREEN IN YSF) also in tons force
+THRMILIT 12t - The amount of thrust that the military power produces at full power (GREEN IN YSF)

 THRSTREV 0.0 - How efficient the reverse thrust is (what fraction of maximum military thrust the engine can produce in reverse).